 County Planning Department in Friday Harbor,

 fax: email: Note: San Juan County, by a vote of the county commissioners, eliminated the planning department in the Fall of 2003; the current status of the planning department can be found at Community Development and Planning.
-As of June 2006 there is no person assigned the position of "planner" and no one assigned to long range planning. |
+As of January 2016 there is no person assigned the position of "code enforcement officer" and only one person assigned to long range planning. |

 Disclaimer: